 Pho Hung Vuong

-Not to be confused with the Richmond store of a similar name, Pho Hung Vuong offers just two main varieties of pho: chicken or beef.
-That doesn’t stop lines from snaking onto Balmoral Avenue come lunchtime, however.
-Choose your favourite form of beef (or grab The Lot if you’re looking to knock things up a notch, don't forget to grab a classic Vietnamese tri-colour drink.
+Not to be confused with the Richmond store of a similar name, Pho Hung Vuong only does pho.
+There are two main varieties of pho on offer but that doesn’t stop lines from snaking onto Balmoral Avenue come lunchtime.
+Choose your favourite form of beef or grab 'The Lot' if you’re looking to knock things up a notch, don't forget to grab a classic Vietnamese tri-colour drink.
 You know it's legit from the double mirrors on either wall—a staple in pho bar interior design for some reason.

 I Love Pho